das-projects/Rhine/README.md

 ### Prompt Encoder

-The prompt encoder will be a small text embedding model that processes the prompt and generates an embedding.
+The prompt encoder is a small text embedding model designed to process the prompt and generate an embedding.
 This embedding is then added to the embedding received from the multiway transformer before feeding into the text decoder.

-1. **Model Architecture**:
+**Model Architecture**:

-   - Use a lightweight transformer or any efficient text embedding model for the prompt encoder.
-   - The model should output embeddings of the same dimension as the multiway transformer to ensure seamless addition.
+The architecture utilizes a lightweight transformer or any efficient text embedding model for the prompt encoder.
+The model is designed to output embeddings of the same dimension as the multiway transformer to ensure seamless integration.

-2. **Embedding Process**:
+**Embedding Process**:
-   - Take the input prompt and convert it into token embeddings.
-   - Process these embeddings through the prompt encoder to generate a final prompt embedding.
+The process begins by taking the input prompt and converting it into token embeddings.
+These embeddings are then processed through the prompt encoder to generate a final prompt embedding, which is added to the multiway transformer embedding before being input to the text decoder.

 **References**